-The DC power input is through pin 4 & 16 (EXT_B+) and pins 3 & 17 (EXT_GND).
-Note that two pins are provided for the external DC input and two pins are also provided for the associated external ground input.
-This is done to distribute the current across two wires, and therefore all four pins should be utilized in the external power connection.
-Cables used to supply power to the A3LA-RG should be kept as short as possible to prevent significant voltage drop, which can cause the A3LA-RG to malfunction during a data call, an SMS session or an SBD session.
-Power reset by the A3LA-RG during a call is an indicative of the DC power source unable to sustain voltage above 4.0V at peak current demand.
-Appendix E provides the electrical power profile of the A3LA-RG.
+The DC power input is through pins 4 & 16 (EXT_B+) and pins 3 & 17 (EXT_GND).
+Note that two pins are provided for the external DC input and two pins are provided for the associated external ground input.
+This is done to distribute the current across two wires; therefore, all four pins should be utilized in the external power connection.
+Keep cables used to supply power to the A3LA-RG as short as possible to prevent significant voltage drop, which can cause the A3LA-RG to malfunction during a data call, an SMS session, or an SBD session.
+Power reset by the A3LA-RG during a call indicates the DC power source is unable to sustain voltage above 4.0 V at peak current demand.
+Appendix F: Power Consumption provides the electrical power profile of the A3LA-RG.

-The A3LA-RG accepts either +4.0V to +5.4V or +5.0V to +32V input.
-The A3LA-RG is shipped with hardware set for +5.0V to +32V input.
-It can be changed to +4.0V to +5.4V input through an internal jumper-POWER MUST BE DISCONNECTED BEFORE RESETING THE JUMPER.
-The jumper can be found by removing the modem's bottom plate.
-With the A3LA-RG held in the position shown in Figure 2 (DB25 connector to the left), the A3LA-RG is set for 4.0V to +5.4V when the red jumper is on the middle and left pins and is set for +5.0V to +32V when the jumper is on the middle and right pins.
-Each pin is also labeled with 5V and 32V to the left and right pins, respectively.
+The A3LA-RG accepts either +4.0 V to +5.4 V or +5.0 V to +32 V input.
+The A3LA-RG is shipped with hardware set for +5.0 V to +32 V input.
+It can be changed to +4.0 V to +5.4 V input through an internal jumper-POWER MUST BE DISCONNECTED BEFORE RESETING THE JUMPER.
+Find the jumper by removing the modem's bottom plate.
+With the A3LA-RG held in the position shown in Figure 3 (DB25 connector to the left), the A3LA-RG is set for 4.0 V to +5.4 V when the red jumper is on the middle and left pins, and is set for +5.0 V to +32 V when the jumper is on the middle and left pins, and is set for 2.0 V to +32 V when the jumper is on the middle and right pins.
+Each pin is also labeled with 5 V and 32 V to the left and right pins, respectively.

-NOTE: User MUST remember the input voltage setting on the A3LA-RG and not to apply voltage above the maximum limit (of either 5.4V or 32V).
+Note: User MUST remember the input voltage setting on the A3LA-RG and not to apply voltage above the maximum limit (of either 5.4 V or 32 V).
 The A3LA-RG will be damaged beyond repair with warranty voided if this were to occur.